 Welcome to the Office of Recycling and Green Community Programs

-The Office of Recycling and Green Community is charged with managing waste reduction, recycling and hazardous waste disposal in Monroe County.
+The Office of Recycling and Green Community is charged with managing waste reduction, recycling, and hazardous waste disposal in Monroe County.
 The recycling and green community coordinator is responsible for communicating with local municipalities in orchestrating recycling events and hazardous waste disposal days.
 Please feel free to contact The Office of Recycling and Green Community Program for any questions regarding your concerns with household hazardous waste and recycling.

 The Division of Environmental Health is calling on you to help make recycling efforts in Monroe County the best and most affordable to all.
 To that extent, we ask that you sort your recyclables accurately as to ensure the materials will be recycled.
 Many who faithfully store up their recyclables in anticipation of a successful contribution to a greener environment are denied that hope because of those who use the bins as rubbish collection sites.
 We must provide a clean source of materials or the collections may prove fruitless.

-The following links offer more information:Battery Recycling
+The following links offer more information:

-Household Hazardous Waste
+Household Hazardous Waste (HHW)

-Solid Waste Plan Amendment
+Solid Waste Management Plan Amendment

 "Like" the Monroe County Health Department on Facebook for updates on future recycling events

-Michigan Green Schools Challenge
+Michigan Green Schools Program

 For questions or more information, please contact: Dan Rock (734) 240-7909 or firstname.lastname@example.org